CIS Critical Security Controls Navigator

 IG1IG2IG3

 Securely manage enterprise assets and software.
-Example implementations include managing configuration through version-controlled-infrastructure-as-code and accessing administrative interfaces over secure network protocols, such as Secure Shell (SSH) and Hypertext Transfer Protocol Secure (HTTPS).
+Example implementations include managing configuration through version-controlled Infrastructure-as-Code (IaC) and accessing administrative interfaces over secure network protocols, such as Secure Shell (SSH) and Hypertext Transfer Protocol Secure (HTTPS).
 Do not use insecure management protocols, such as Telnet (Teletype Network) and HTTP, unless operationally essential.

 IG1IG2IG3